Second presidency of Donald Trump: Qatar

 In September 2025, following an Israeli strike against suspected Hamas terrorists in Qatar's capital city of Doha, President Trump signed an executive order which stated, "The United States shall regard any armed attack on the territory, sovereignty, or critical infrastructure of the State of Qatar as a threat to the peace and security of the United States."
-President Biden had begun a closer relationship with Qatar following their help with the 2001 American withdraw from Afghanistan.
-In January 2022, Biden named Qatar a "major non-NATO ally," although this was largely a symbolic honor.
+President Biden had begun a closer relationship with Qatar following their help with the 2001 American withdrawal from Afghanistan.
+In January 2022, Biden named Qatar a major non-NATO ally.

 The editorial board of The Wall Street Journal wrote, "This is a decision that can be and should have been debated.
 Instead it comes out of the blue — an executive order following no public debate."

 In October, Defense Secretary Hegseth announced a training agreement that the Qatar Air Force will build a facility at the Mountain Home Air Force Base in Idaho.
 The United States has a similar arrangement with Singapore, at the same base.
-Hegseth emphasized that the U.S. will remain in charge of the facility "like we do with all partners."
+Hegseth emphasized that the U.S. will remain in charge of the facility "like we do with all partners".